abbbi/virtnbdbackup/README.md

 `Note:`
 > The default connection URI used is `qemu:///system` which is usually the
 > case if virtual machines operate as root user.
-Use the `> qemu:///session` URI
+Use the `qemu:///session` URI
-> to backup virtual machines as regular.
+> to backup virtual machines as regular user.

 # FAQ